 How is this possible?
 I can’t be alone, right?
 Please tell me it’s not just me!

 And if you say it’s because I spend all my time and money at Disney, shut yo mouth!
-(That’s mostly aimed at Mr. S who sometimes reads my blog and makes those comments).
+(That’s mostly aimed at my husband who sometimes reads my blog and makes those comments- ahem, love you, dear!).

 A Hawaiian vacation is as American as The Brady Bunch and Scooby Doo.
 Heck, even the kids from Saved By the Bell made it to Hawaii.

-But then I see pictures like this, and I think, yeah, I could manage seven hours on a plane.
+But then I see pictures like this, and I think, yeah, I could manage thirteen hours on a plane.

-So which is the best Hawaiian island for a first-time family?
+So which is the best Hawaii island for families in 2023?